AviatrixSystems/terraform-aviatrix-aws-controlplane/README.md

 - Private-mode with controller HA is supported 7.1 onwards.
 - Inter-region HA is not supported with private-mode.
 - Controller has to be launched with a public IP address.

+### HA disable for maintanenace operation
+- In the case of maintenance operation, controller and copilot can be temporarily HA disabled.
+- The disable setsp can be also via UI u
+   .
+EC2 -> Auto Scaling -> Auto Scaling Groups
+   .
+Select the name of Auto scaling group (default is avtx-xxx) .
+Advanced configurations -> Edit -> Suspended processes .
+Select functions "Launch", "Terminate", "HealthCheck", "Replace Unhealthy", then update the configuration
+- Remove the disable setps
+   .
+EC2 -> Auto Scaling -> Auto Scaling Groups
+   .
+Select the name of Auto scaling group (default is avtx-xxx) .
+Advanced configurations -> Edit -> Suspended processes .
+Remove all functions, then update the configuration